 The program on that night was a long-running TV western series I was generally enough familiar with called 'Bonanza' that followed the adventures of a father and three grown-up sons living on a huge ranch that stretched between Virginia City, Nevada and Lake Tahoe.
+As a young boy I had been raised on cowboy and western comic books and movies, even to the point for the most part, adhering to the Cowboy Code of the West as I grew into adulthood.
+However, even though I watched Bonanza in its early years, being in the military and all, I kind of lost track of it.
 The plot of the specific episode that night that so caught my fancy had to do with one of the sons attempting to fly, and doing so with the aid of what was called the 'devil wind,' legendary winds that supposedly would sweep down the mountains at certain times of the year near Virginia City wreaking havoc with all that came within its path.

 Even though I was grown man, been in the Army and shaved and everything, seeing that episode of Bonanza, and as depicted in the graphic above, the attempt to fly using the 'devil wind,' it was like I was a kid seeing Tarzan and the Huntress all over again and needing to run all the way home to build a glider.

 I could barely sense a quasi-vague remembrance hidden someplace back in my synapses regarding an actual real life connection between the so-called 'devil wind' cited in the TV program and Virginia City, it was just at the time I couldn't call it up.
 I had a long history with the east side of the Sierras, starting before age ten when my father married my Stepmother in Reno.
 A year after they were married, maybe a little longer, as I describe in Riding the Cab Forwards, I was back in the Reno area after my teenage older brother and first cousin hopped a freight train riding the rails some 500 miles north to Sacramento only to get caught in the switchyard by a railroad bull.
 My uncle flew up there to get them out of the jam they were in and I went along.
-On our return trip we flew over the top of the Sierras to an abandoned dirt airstrip out in a remote part of the desert some 50 miles south of Reno.
+On our return trip as I went over the Sierras in a cab-forward my uncle flew over the crest of the mountains, picking me up only to then head down to an abandoned dirt airstrip out in a remote part of the desert some 50 miles south of Reno.
 There we picked up a mysterious unnamed woman covered head to toe with a full length coat, a scarf covering her hair, and large dark sunglasses who we transported under a cloud of secrecy to Las Vegas.
 To me she reeked of being a movie star, my uncle even telling the pilot that he thought the woman looked a lot like June Lang, a known movie star of the era.
 A few years after that I was back on the east side of the High Sierras again, only as follows:

 "When I was around eleven or twelve years old or so I spent two summers living lightly on the land like a forest monk on the east side of the High Sierras under the auspices of my Uncle.
 During one of those summers, on return to our main camp after having being gone several days and driving up to Whitney Portal followed by a climb to the summit, my uncle and I stopped at the compound of a man of deep spiritual Attainment that he knew in some fashion by the name of Franklin Merrell-Wolff --- an introduction that I woefully admit meant nothing to me at the time or for years afterwards for that fact.
 As the slow series of events unfolded I had no surface understanding that the meeting was actually an almost mirror image of an earlier encounter under completely different yet still similar circumstances --- opening a window of things to come through a door from the past."(source)